neo4j/neo4j-go-driver/README.md

 python3 main.py
 ```

-More details about how to use Teskit could be found on [its repository](https://github.com/neo4j-drivers/testkit/tree/4.3)
+More details about how to use Teskit can be found on [its repository](https://github.com/neo4j-drivers/testkit/tree/4.3)